Tandoor: Azerbaijani tandir

 In medieval times, the people that used to live where Azerbaijan is situated today (lezgins, Tat Iranians and later Turks) used to cook bread and other dishes inside the tandir.

 Tandir bread (təndir çörəyi) is a widespread bread type in Azerbaijan.
 Tandir bread is baked from the heat of the tandir's walls, which ensures very fast baking.

 One of the world's biggest tandoors was built in Azerbaijan's southern city of Astara in 2015.
 The height of the tandoor is 6.5 m and the diameter is 12 m.
 The tandoor consists of 3 parts.

 Georgian tone

 The outside of the Georgian tone is made of a mixture of clay and quartz sand which is wrapped in linen and eventually hardens into a hard fireproof surface.
 Georgian bakers stick bread to the interior walls of the tone to let it bake, which is lined with fireproof bricks.

-Afghan tandoor

-The Afghan tandoor sits above the ground and is made of bricks.